zangrand/ansible-k8s/README.md

 The kubectl command line tool is available on the master node.
 If you wish to access the cluster remotely please see the following guide: https://kubernetes.io/docs/tasks/tools/install-kubectl/.

 In case of Kubernetes has been deployed on OpenStack, you can enable your local kubectl to access the cluster through the Keystone authentication.
 To do it, copy all files contained into the folder ansible-k8s/config/ to $HOME/.kube/.
 Do not forget to source the openrc.sh with your Openstack credentials (the same used in the openstack_config.yaml file above) and OS_CACERT variable set.

-Edit $HOME/.kube/config and set the IP address of your new K8S master.
+The only manual configuration required is to edit $HOME/.kube/config and set the IP address of your new K8S master.

 To allow other users to access your K8S cluster and operate on a subset of its resources, edit the auth-policy file with:
 ```